1. Submissions Policy || 2. Searching the Site || 3. Formatting

 incorrectly unless the artist mispronounces it on purpose -- such as Nas saying

-If your contribution is legible, properly labelled, and hip-hop related
+your contribution is legible, properly labelled, and hip-hop related

 your submission will be accepted with our thanks and gratitude.